baulbo/simpleCPU/README.md

 ## 32-bit CPU Verilog Implementation

-This project is a single cycle RISC-V processor (32-bit) implementation (32-bit) implementation in (System)Verilog used for educational purposes.
+This project is a single cycle RISC-V processor (32-bit) implementation in (System)Verilog solely for educational purposes.
 Only 11 instructions were implemented (see RV32I), making it a good reference for those looking for a simple CPU implementation.

+It served as an exercise to learn more about how digital circuits (at RTL level) are designed and it was an attempts to familiarize myself with the lower levels of computer science.

 ## Development Environment